 And if you want people to follow your brand, don’t forget to follow others!
 Relevant brands in your industry (not your competitors) can be a great place to start.

-When you leverage a business account, you’ll have access to Pinterest analytics.
+When you leverage a business account, you’ll have access to Pinterest analytics, as well as many resources to help enhance your Pinterest marketing strategy.
 This will provide information about the types of content that perform best, so you can enhance your Pinterest over time.

 For a website that reaches more 18-to-49-year-olds than any broadcast or cable network on mobile phones, YouTube is an often underutilized marketing strategy.

 We love videos.
 Whether it’s their ability to make us laugh, cry, or simply avoid reading that four-page article, there’s a reason 59 percent of executives prefer videos over text.

 Marketers can leverage that fact through YouTube.
 It allows us to present content in a unique way that viewers can’t get enough of.
 It’s easy to consume and super shareable.

 To begin your YouTube marketing strategy, you have to start by creating your company’s channel.

 This can be a bit tricky, depending on whether or not you have a Google account.